ellenc0297/being-reincarnated/routes/enjoy-life.md

 # Enjoy your life!

-You live your life peacefully and d
+You live your life out peacefully and die a an old age.

 [Choose Another Life!](../alarm.md)